What Are Cataracts?

 - A follow-up visit a few weeks after cataract removal.
 This eye exam observes vision and evaluates the potential need for prescription eyeglasses.

 If you suffer from cataracts and are seeking treatment, contact North Suburban Eye Associates, P.C.
-Call us at 781-245-5200 to schedule a consultation with one of our cataract specialists.
-Our practice serves Wakefield, Winchester, Waltham, Beverly, and the surrounding Boston area.
+Call us at 781-245-5200 or fill out our online form to schedule a consultation with one of our contact specialists.
+Our practice serves Wakefield, Winchester, Waltham, and the surrounding Boston area.